nus-cs2113-AY2122S1/ip/docs/README.md

 ## Quick Start
 1. Ensure you have Java 11 or above installed in your computer.
-2. Download the latest iP.jar under v2.0 from [here].
+2. Download the latest iP.jar under v2.0 from [here](https://github.com/pragyan01/ip/releases).
 3. Go to the folder you saved iP.jar and note the absolute file path.
 4. If you are using Windows, open up a Command prompt terminal cmd.exe or powershell.exe and for Mac and Linux users, do the same with the terminal of your respective systems.